thoughtbot/design-system/README.md

-# tbd
+# thoughtbot design system (tbds)

-thoughtbot design system starter for clients.
-Currently, tbd consists of only one component: tbd-button.
+thoughtbot design system for thoughtbot websites.

 ## Installation for Ruby on Rails

-tbd is available through npm and requires Rails 5.1+.
+tbds is available through npm and requires Rails 5.1+.
 Yarn is used to support Heroku deployment.

 1. Make sure you have the [Yarn] package manager installed: https://yarnpkg.com/en/docs/install

-1. Install the tbd package and save it as a dependency:
+1. Install the tbds package and save it as a dependency:

     ```
-    yarn add @thoughtbot/tbd-button@0.0.2
+    yarn add @thoughtbot/tbds-button@0.0.2
     ```

 1. Import the component in your Sass manifest:

     ```
-    @import "@thoughtbot/tbd-button/index";
+    @import "@thoughtbot/tbds-button/index";
     ```

-    You can now use the `tbd-button` class to style buttons.
+    You can now use the `tbds-button` class to style buttons.

   [Yarn]: https://yarnpkg.com/en/

-### Deploy Ruby on Rails app with tbd to Heroku
+### Deploy Ruby on Rails app with tbds to Heroku

 1. Add `webpacker` to your `Gemfile` and install: